kammerchor-wernigerode/participate/README.md

 ---

-You'll need a MySQL database.
+You'll need a MySQL database or a running docker container with MySQL.
-- Windows: XAMPP
-- Ubuntu: mysql-server

-When you configured your database and your property files run Liquibase to create the database tables.
+After you configured your database and your property files run Liquibase to create the database tables.
 You can either run Liquibase manually with
 ```bash
 mvn resources:resources liquibase:update